-Lead Agency: Engineering Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials □Hurricane □Infestation □Nor'easter □Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: Duck Pond Road is an area that floods during times of moderate to heavy rainfall over extended periods of time.
+Lead Agency: Engineering Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☐ Hurricane ☐ Infestation ☐ Nor'easter ☐ Severe Weather ☐ Severe Winter Weather ☐ Wildfire Description of the Problem: Duck Pond Road is an area that floods during times of moderate to heavy rainfall over extended periods of time.
 Residents and emergency services often loose ingress or egress through this roadway during moderate to heavy extended periods of rain.
 Flooded roadways can impact evacuation routes, prevent emergency responders from reaching a location, and impede on necessary medical appointments or needs for vulnerable populations.
 Description of the Solution: The Engineer will determine the maintain access.
-Public works ded to reduce flooding on the roadway and out the elevation design.
+Public works e elevation need will then carry o led to reduce flooding on the roadway and ut the elevation design.
 Estimated Cost: High Potential Funding Sources: HMGP, FMA Implementation Timeline: Within 5 Years Goals Met: 2, 4, 5 Benefits: Duck Pond Road will not have as many flood related issues.
 Impact on Socially Vulnerable Populations: Socially vulnerable populations may not have flood insurance and may not have the funds to repair homes/assets that are damaged by flooding.
 This action would reduce flooding issues and therefore reduce the amount of homes/assets that are affected by flooding.
 Impact on Future Development: This action reduces flooding in the area which may make the area more appealing for future development.
 Impact on Critical Facilities/Lifelines: Any critical facilities/lifelines that may be located at or near the Hendrickson Avenue will experience a reduction of flooding issues.
-Impact on Capabilities: This action increases the Towr ship's capabilit y to handle flooding issues.
-Climate Change Considerations: Climate change is leading to an which can lead to an increase i ensity and frequency of precipitation events, Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure I □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Protection (NR) ⊠Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Increased municipal flood services Elevate all properties and homes Current problem continues The flood issue continues Not as cost effective as reconstructing the culverts
+Impact on Capabilities: This action increases the Township's capability to handle flooding issues.
+Climate Change Considerations: Climate change is leading to ar which can lead to an increase i n increase in inte n flooding. ensity and frequency of precipitation events, Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure I (LPR) Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem continues Increased municipal flood services The flood issue continues Elevate all properties and homes Not as cost effective as reconstructing the culverts